 If you don’t know the measurement uncertainty, don’t make the measurement at all!

-This time we are talking about one very fundamental consideration in any measurement or calibration – uncertainty !
+This time we are talking about a very fundamental consideration in any measurement or calibration – uncertainty !

-I recently made a new white paper on calibration uncertainty, please take a look at it.
-This paper discusses the basics of uncertainty in measurement and calibration.
+I made a white paper on the basics of uncertainty in measurement and calibration.
 It is designed for people who are responsible for planning and performing practical measurements and calibrations in industrial applications but who are not mathematicians or metrology experts.

 It seems that the generic awareness of and interest in uncertainty is growing, which is great.

-The uncertainty of measurements can come from various sources such as: the reference measurement device used to make the measurement, environmental conditions, the operator making the measurements, the procedure, and many other sources.
+The uncertainty of measurements can come from various sources such including the reference measurement device used to perform the measurement, the environmental conditions, the person performing the measurements, the procedure, and other sources.

 There are several calibration uncertainty guides, standards, and resources available out there, but these are mostly just full of mathematical formulas.
 In this paper, I have tried to keep the mathematic formulas to a minimum.

-The uncertainty estimation and calculation are pretty complicated, but I have tried my best to make some common sense out of it.
+Uncertainty estimation and calculation can be pretty complicated, but I have tried my best to make some sense out of it.

 What is the uncertainty of measurement?
-Shortly and simply we can say that it is the “doubt” of the measurement, so it tells us how good the measurement is.
-Every measurement we make has some “doubt” and we should know how much this “doubt” is, to decide if the measurement is good enough for the usage.
+Put simply, it is the “doubt” in the measurement, so it tells us how good the measurement is.
+Every measurement we make has some “doubt” and we should know how much in order to be able to decide if the measurement is good enough to be used.

 It is good to remember that error is not the same as uncertainty.
 In calibration, when we compare our device to be calibrated against the reference standard, the error is the difference between these two readings.
-The error does not have meaning unless we know the uncertainty of the measurement.
+The error is meaningless unless we know the uncertainty of the measurement.

 Classic “piece of string” uncertainty example

-More than likely, you will get three somewhat different answers, such as:
+More than likely, you will get three somewhat different answers.
+For example:

-- The first person says it is about 60 cm.
-He used a ten cm plastic ruler and measured the string once and came to this conclusion.
+- The first person says the string is about 60 cm long.
+He used a 10 cm plastic ruler and measured the string once and came to this conclusion.

-- The second person says it is 70 cm.
+- The second person says it is 70 cm long.
 He used a three-meter measuring tape and checked the results a couple of times to make sure he was right.

-- The third person says it is 67.5 cm, with an uncertainty of ±0.5 cm.
-He used an accurate measuring tape and measured the string multiple times to get an average and standard deviation.
-Then, he tested how much the string stretches when it is pulled and noticed that this has a small effect on the result.
+- The third person says it is 67.5 cm long with an uncertainty of ±0.5 cm.
+He used an accurate measuring tape and measured the string several times to get an average and standard deviation.
+Then, he tested how much the string stretches when it was pulled and noticed that this had a small effect on the result.

 Even this simple example shows that there are many things that affect the result of measurement: the measurement tools that were used, the method/process that was used, and the way that the person did the job.